LinuxTutorialsUbuntu

 Step 3.
 Accessing Windows Subsystem for Linux 2.

-Once successfully installed, Open Start Menu and type “Ubuntu”.
+Once successfully installed, Open the Start Menu and type “Ubuntu”.
 You’ll see your Ubuntu instance on your Windows 11.
 Start by clicking on it.

 Congratulations!
 You have successfully installed WSL 2.
 Thanks for using this tutorial for installing the latest stable version of the Windows Subsystem for Linux 2 (WSL 2).
 For additional help or useful information, we recommend you check the official Ubuntu website.